saezlab/CellNOptR/8_Publications.md

 # CellNOpt Publications

-*Articles describing CellNOpt and list of publications where CellNOpt was used*
+*Articles describing CellNOpt and list of publications where CellNOpt was used*.

 Please contact us at 	[cellnopt-developers@googlegroups.com](	cellnopt-developers@googlegroups.com) if you have used CellNOpt in a paper.
 Thanks!